Skip to content

 “I just don’t understand how Latinos voted for him,” said Frank Morales, 61, of Norris Square in Philadelphia — particularly after comedian Tony Hinchcliffe had likened Puerto Rico to a “floating island of garbage” during Trump’s rally last month at Madison Square Garden.

 The Trump campaign opened outreach offices in communities of color, celebrated endorsements from Puerto Rican musicians, and hosted events catered toward Latino men.
 The Harris campaign sent surrogates to events and venues in majority-Latino areas and reached out to voters in Spanish in person and on the air.
-Democrats had been hopeful that Hinchcliffe’s racist comment would provide an 11th-hour boost for their party.
+Democrats had been hopeful that Hinchcliffe’s racist comment would provide an eleventh-hour boost for their party.

 Republican State Sen. Dave Argall, whose district includes Hazleton, said Trump’s gains in this Luzerne County city were a result of community building begun even before Trump narrowly won the area in 2020.
-Argall wasn’t surprised to hear about the calculation some Latino voters made, reconciling at times dispiriting remarks about them and the idea that Trump could shape a better economy.
+Argall wasn’t surprised to hear about the calculation some Latino voters made, reconciling at times dispiriting remarks about them with the idea that Trump could shape a better economy.

 ”It’s not just Hispanic voters,” he said.
 “I think that’s true across the gamut.”

 Hispanic voters in particular are more likely than other demographics to say the economy is their most important issue, which boded favorably for Trump, the Economist reported.
-And Pennsylvania’s uneven economic recovery after the COVID-19 pandemic was poised to help Trump, who has capitalized on U.S. inflation and the rising prices of goods.
+And Pennsylvania’s uneven economic recovery after the COVID-19 pandemic was poised to help Trump, who has capitalized on inflation and the rising prices of goods.

-In the 114 majority-Latino precincts in Philadelphia, Trump’s share of the vote in the past three elections grew from 6.1% in 2016 to 15.3% in 2020 to 21.8% in 2024.
+In the 114 majority-Latino precincts in Philadelphia, Trump’s share of the vote in the last three elections grew from 6.1% in 2016 to 15.3% in 2020 to 21.8% in 2024.

-On an abnormally warm November morning in Centro de Oro, a heavily Latino neighborhood in North Philly, voters offered conflicting feelings about Trump’s Pennsylvania victory, acknowledging that some of these mixed feelings divided families.
+On an abnormally warm November morning in Centro de Oro, a heavily Latino neighborhood in North Philly, voters offered conflicting feelings about Trump’s Pennsylvania victory, acknowledging that some of these mixed emotions divided families.

-Rafael Seda, 61, said he and his wife voted for Harris but that he was shocked to see how many fellow Latino voters cast their ballots for Trump, including his 23-year-old son.
+Rafael Seda, 61, said that he and his wife voted for Harris but that he was shocked to see how many fellow Latino voters cast their ballots for Trump, including his 23-year-old son.
 Seda tried to persuade his son to vote for the Democrat.
 But ultimately, Seda’s son chose Trump because of his economic promises.

-Luz Perez, 25, voted for Trump, but offered there were positives and negatives to both candidates, and acknowledged the split in the Fairhill neighborhood.
+Luz Perez, 25, voted for Trump, but offered there were positives and negatives to both candidates and acknowledged the split in the Fairhill neighborhood.

 “Everybody is confused and upset, and then some people are happy.
 It’s like mixed emotions everywhere,” she said.

-Jose Feliciano, 55, is Puerto Rican, and said that he was not surprised that so many Latinos had voted for Trump.
+Jose Feliciano, 55, is Puerto Rican, and said he was not surprised that so many Latinos had voted for Trump.
 He said he found that support appalling.

 “He says it out loud — he doesn’t want no Hispanics, he wants all the Hispanics to go back to Puerto Rico,” Feliciano said.